Monday, January 15, 1979

 Saturday, January 20, 1979

 It was so good to see him again!
 I felt as if my heart was going to burst.
-It was hard to believe that my prayer was finally answered after 7 and a half years!
+It was hard to believe my prayer had finally been answered after 7 and a half years!

 Sunday, January 21, 1979

 It was nice that Henny and Dad didn’t have to go to work today.
-We spent the day looking at old pictures that my dad had of Sander and I and getting caught up on what has been happening in our lives since we had seen each other last.
+We spent the day looking at old pictures my dad had of Sander and me and catching up on what had been happening in our lives since we last saw each other.

 Sunday, January 28, 1979

 I am so grateful I got to spend this week with Dad and his wife.
 While I was there, I went with Dad to his job.
 He is a truck driver.
-We had to get up at 4:00 a.m. every morning, but I didn’t mind.
-It was nice to be able to spend the whole day driving around with him.
+We had to get up at 4:00 am every morning, but I didn’t mind.
+It was nice to spend the whole day driving around with him.

-I told her it had also been very hard on Sander and I. Henny told me that she had always liked me, but she had a hard time with Sander.
+I told her it had been very hard on Sander and me, too.
+Henny told me that she had always liked me, but she had a hard time with Sander.
 Then she told me she had ovarian cancer and would never have children of her own.
 It broke my heart to hear this because I knew she and Dad loved children.
-They have tried to adopt, but since she had cancer, they have had no luck.
-Henny did her best to make my stay a pleasant one.
+They have tried to adopt, but since she had cancer, they have been turned down.
+Henny did her best to make me feel welcome.

-The week went by too fast.
-It has been impossible to catch up the seven and a half years we had lost, and it was hard to go back to Skive.
-When it was time to leave and I was about to go on the train, Dad told me to promise him that I would come back soon.
+The week went by too fast!
+It has been impossible to catch up on the years we have lost, and it was hard to return to Skive.
+When it was time to leave, and I was about to board the train, Dad told me to promise him I would come back soon.
 I promised him I would.

 Monday, January 29, 1979

-That night I was frustrated with Mom.
-I wish I had been able to tell Elisabeth the truth from the beginning.
+That night, I was frustrated with Mom.
+I wish I had been able to tell Beth the truth from the beginning.
 I am sure it wouldn’t have been so hard on her.

 Leave a Reply